codingburgas/wise-mystical/README.md

 - [Our Team](#OurTeam)

 ## 🔎 Description <a name="description"></a>
+*Our game is a geography quizz game, where you need to answer questions about different countries in order to progress to the next.*

 ## 🖥️ Built Using <a name="builtUsing"></a>
 *Everything we used for creating this project.
 You can find the links to download the programs and information about the language used, as well as the external library.*